Pushpa 2: The Rule

 Pushpa 2: The Rule is a 2024 Indian Telugu-language action drama film written and directed by Sukumar and produced by Mythri Movie Makers in association with Sukumar Writings.
 A sequel to Pushpa: The Rise (2021), it is the second installment in the Pushpa film series.
 The film stars Allu Arjun in the titular role, alongside Rashmika Mandanna, Fahadh Faasil, Jagapathi Babu, Sunil and Rao Ramesh.
 It follows Pushpa Raj, a labourer-turned-red sandalwood smuggler, as he faces growing threats from his enemies, including SP Bhanwar Singh Shekhawat.

 The sequel was officially announced in December 2021, shortly before the release of the first film, with the title Pushpa 2 and later rebranded as Pushpa 2: The Rule with the release of the first film.
 Although a portion of the film was initially shot back-to-back with the first film, director Sukumar revised the storyline, leading to principal photography beginning in October 2022.
 The film features music composed by Devi Sri Prasad, cinematography by Mirosław Kuba Brożek, and editing by Naveen Nooli.
 Made on a budget of ₹400–500 crore, it is among the most expensive Indian films ever produced.
 With a runtime of 200–224 minutes, it is also one of the longest Indian films.

-Pushpa 2: The Rule was released worldwide on 5 December 2024 in standard, IMAX, 4DX, D-Box and PVR ICE formats to mixed reviews from critics with praise towards performances and cinematography for its screenplay, runtime, and action sequences.

-The film set several box office records, grossing over ₹1800 crore worldwide, making it the highest-grossing film in India, the highest-grossing Indian film of 2024, the second-highest-grossing Telugu film of all time, and the third-highest-grossing Indian film worldwide.
+Pushpa 2: The Rule was released worldwide on 5 December 2024 in standard, IMAX, 4DX, D-Box and PVR ICE formats to mostly mixed-to-positive reviews from critics.
+The film was a major commercial success, grossing between 1642 and 1800 crores worldwide, making it the second highest-grossing film in India and the fourth-highest-grossing Indian film worldwide at the time of its release.
+(Note: Pushpa 2s reported worldwide grosses ₹1642 crore (The Hans India) – ₹1,800 crore (Deccan Chronicle; The Indian Express)) A sequel, Pushpa 3: The Rampage, is in development.